wix/media-platform-js-sdk/README.md

 This package is an isomorphic JavaScript library (works both in Node JS and in the browser) that provides a convenient API to access Wix Media Platform services.

-## New in Version 2.0.x

-* ImageRequest
-  * Breaking Change - original image data (width, height and mime type) is now mandatory
-  * Fit to container, width or height with optional region of interest image request functions

 ## Installation

 ```bash